Frequently Asked Questions

 A: The term non-Japanese refers to non-Japanese institutions and scholars of East Asian art residing outside Japan.

-Q: Should I expect an acknowledgement from the Center, or should I contact Kyoto to confirm receipt?
+Q: Should I expect an acknowledgement from the Center when my application is received?

 Institutional Grants